python/cpython/Doc/using/cmdline.rst

    If this variable is set to ``1``, the global interpreter lock (GIL) will be forced on.
 Setting it to ``0`` forces the GIL off.

-   See also the :option:`-X gil` command-line option, which takes precedence over this variable.
+   See also the :option:`-X gil <-X>` command-line option, which takes precedence over this variable.

    Needs Python configured with the :option:`--disable-gil` build option.